-Responden order and to nt's Core Bundle of Docu hat it/they does/do not of , provide an undertaking to the Appellant's Core Bundle of Documents / ments / Second Core Bundle are in good contain any document subjected to a sealing re redacted in its unredacted form.
+I, , counsel for the , provide an undertaking to the Court that the Record of Appeal / Appellant's Core Bundle of Documents / Respondent's Core Bundle of Documents / Second Core Bundle\ are in good order and that it/they\ does/do\ not contain any document subjected to a sealing order or any document ordered to be redacted in its unredacted form.

 Signed:

 Dated:

-Delete as a ppropriate.
+\ Delete as appropriate.

 - ii.
 Documents ordered to be sealed - 110.
 Documents subjected to a sealing order should not be included in the appeal bundles.
 Instead, each such document should be represented in the appeal bundles by a separate holding page. - 111.
 Each holding page must be blank except for stating - (a) the sealing order and the relevant document ordered to be sealed (e.g., "The witness statement of Tan filed on 30 December 2016 has been sealed pursuant to SIC/ORC 1/2017 made on 3 January 2017"); and - (b) cross-references required under paragraph 116 (e.g., "Reference: BDSSO Pages 1-10"). - 112.
 When tendering an appeal bundle that includes sealed documents, parties must also tender, at the same time, a separate bundle that consists only of those documents but in their unsealed form.
-This is referred to as a "Bundle of Documents Subjected to Sealing Order" or "BDSSO". - 113.
-Both hard and soft copies of the BDSSO must be tendered.
+This is referred to as a "Bundle of Documents Subjected to Sealing Order" or "BDSSO".

+- 113. Both hard and soft copies of the BDSSO must be tendered.
 In relation to hard copies, parties must tender the number of copies as is provided in paragraph 62.
 In relation to soft copies, the BDSSO must be included in the CD-ROM or portable storage device mentioned in paragraph 22 and the files must be named in the format provided in paragraph 64. - 114.
 The BDSSO must contain a table of contents.
 The format of the table of contents should comply with that provided in paragraphs 79 to 84. - 115.
 The BDSSO must be paginated using fresh pagination, beginning from page 1. - 116.
 Each holding page in the appeal bundles must contain cross-references to the pages of the BDSSO that the holding page represents (e.g., "Reference: BDSSO Pages 1-10"). - 117.
-At the time that parties tender the appeal bundles and the BDSSO - (a) parties should write to the Registry - (i) stating that the BDSSO contains documents ordered to be sealed; - (ii) specifying the basis for the sealing; and - (iii) requesting that the Registry seal the BDSSO on eLitigation and disallow public inspection of the hard copies of the BDSSO; and

-- (b) lead counsel must provide an undertaking to the Court as to counsel's satisfaction that the appeal bundles do not contain any document ordered to be sealed.
+At the time that parties tender the appeal bundles and the BDSSO - (a) parties should write to the Registry - (i) stating that the BDSSO contains documents ordered to be sealed; - (ii) specifying the basis for the sealing; and - (iii) requesting that the Registry seal the BDSSO on eLitigation and disallow public inspection of the hard copies of the BDSSO; and - (b) lead counsel must provide an undertaking to the Court as to counsel's satisfaction that the appeal bundles do not contain any document ordered to be sealed.
 This undertaking must be in the form set out at paragraph 109(b). - iii.
 Documents ordered to be expunged - 118.
-Documents that have been ordered to be expunged must not be tendered to the Court of Appeal in any form.
+Documents that have been ordered to be expunded must not be tendered to the Court of Appeal in any form.